 The People's Liberation Army (PLA): An Executive Education Course for Analysts and Practitioners

 China’s People’s Liberation Army (PLA) is an increasingly global actor that is reshaping the geopolitical landscape, shifting the balance of power in the Indo-Pacific region, and stressing America’s global security commitments and relationships with allies and partners.
-In light of this growing role, the National Bureau of Asian Research (NBR) is pleased to offer a three-day executive education course exploring the history, strategic culture, and impact of the PLA.
+In light of this growing role, the National Bureau of Asian Research (NBR) offers a three-day executive education course exploring the history, strategic culture, and impact of the PLA.

-This graduate-level course in Washington, D.C., will comprise a series of interactive seminar-style classes, discussion sessions focused on research methods, and simulation exercises, as well as remarks from current and former senior defense officials.
-Drawing on NBR’s longstanding role as the facilitator of the annual Carlisle PLA Conference, the seminar will convene world-class PLA specialists to shape the curriculum and lead each session.
-Topics covered will range from technological modernization and recruitment to strategic doctrine, operational concepts, and land- and sea-based contingency scenarios.
+This graduate-level course comprises a series of interactive seminar-style classes, discussion sessions focused on research methods, and simulation exercises, as well as remarks from current and former senior defense officials.
+Drawing on NBR’s longstanding role as the facilitator of the annual Carlisle PLA Conference, the seminar convenes world-class PLA specialists to shape the curriculum and lead each session.
+Topics covered range from technological modernization and recruitment to strategic doctrine, operational concepts, and land- and sea-based contingency scenarios.